 Seek Justice and Hire a Kansas City Erb’s Palsy Lawyer

 Parents of children diagnosed with Erb’s palsy in the Kansas City, MO, area can reach out to the attorneys at Dickerson Oxton, LLC for legal counsel.
 We have a solid history of successful medical malpractice cases in the area and don’t shy away from intense litigation.
-Reach out to our team to schedule a free case evaluation with one of our Kansas City Erb’s palsy attorneys, and we can let you know how we can help.
+Contact us at (816) 268-1960 or via our free online contact form to schedule a free case evaluation with one of our Kansas City Erb’s palsy attorneys.
+We can let you know how we can help your case.